 Palla is a fish we wait for every spawning season.
 Why?
 Because their gaboli or roe is worth it’s weight in gold here in Mumbai.
 Eaten in curries or fried, that Indian caviar a delicacy worth waiting for.
 But the fish itself is tasty too.
 Thorny yes!
 But delicious.
-Here’s how we fry the popular fish called palla or illish or hilsa.
-We usually eat it with masoor dal or moong dal and rice or apas, but it also tastes good with some spicy chana dal.
-Will post the recipe for that one soon!

-How to Fry Palla/Illish/Hilsa Fish – Indian Style
+How to Fry Palla / Hilsa Fish

 Click the stars to add your rating!
 Left you don’t like it, right you love it!